chutsu/red/README.md

 # Instructions

-To run QGroundControl just type

-    make qgc
+Make targets:

+    qgc:

-The above command will download and install QGroundControl for you if it does not exist.
+      Run QGroundControl.
+The command will download and install QGroundControl for you if it does not exist.

+    ubuntu18_usb:

+      Launch Startup Disk Creator to create a Ubuntu USB install stick.

 ## LICENCE